There’s not much of our money that we can hide away from the prying eyes of the taxman, but an ISA is one way of doing

 You can have both types of ISAs with the same provider, or you can have them with two separate companies.
 Most ISA providers will also let you combine cash ISAs from previous years into one big cash ISA.
 The same applies to Stocks & Shares ISAs.

-One of the new rules added in recent years is that you can decide to convert a cash ISA into a Stocks & Shares ISA.
-As of July 2014, you can also do the opposite, i.e. go from Stocks & Shares into Cash.
+One of the new rules added in recent years is that you can decide to convert a cash ISA into a Stocks & Shares ISA and vice versa.